 Snowflake is a fully managed service that’s simple to use but can power a near-unlimited number of concurrent workloads.
 Snowflake is your solution for data warehousing, data lakes, data engineering, data science, data application development, and securely sharing and consuming shared data.

-The crux of what makes Snowflake different from other warehouses is it decouples both storage and compute.
+Snowflake stands out because it decouples both storage and compute.
 This means you can spin up and down machines on demand based on the analytics workload.

 Our platform solves the decades-old problem of data silos and data governance.
 Leveraging the elasticity and performance of the public cloud, our platform enables customers to unify and query data to support a wide variety of use cases.
 It also provides frictionless and governed data access so users can securely share data inside and outside of their organizations, generally without copying or moving the underlying data.